foundersandcoders/our-site-v1-DEFUNCT/_content/product-management.md

 ## How does it work?

-The training consists of a full day of training and practice followed by a full week of continued communicating with your development team to deliver your *MVP*.
+The training consists of a full day of training and practice followed by a full week of continued communication with your development team to deliver your *MVP*.

 ## Day 1

 On Monday morning, you will be introduced to your development team and together you will receive a full day of training and practice in user experience design and agile project management.

-You will help in producing a series of *personas*, *user journeys*, *wireframes* and *user stories*.
+You will help in producing a series of *wireframes* and *user stories*.
 Then you will be introduced to *agile project management* using *Pivotal Tracker™*.

 ## Days 2-4